 In both, data travels through the server’s network interface and is counted towards bandwidth use.

 Bandwidth does not tell you how fast the server’s network connection is — that is the role of port speed.
+Network bandwidth can be either metered, meaning that there is a fixed amount of terabytes that may be transferred each month, or unmetered.

 Port speed, or simply speed, is the maximum data that can be transferred to and from your server in a second, measured in Gigabits per second (Gbps).
 It is determined by the capabilities of the server’s network card and the switches and routers that connect it to the internet.